top of page

 9. Final Check: Walk Through Like a Buyer

-Before we arrive, do a quick walk-through and try to view your home through a buyer’s eyes.
+Before we arrive, do a quick walk-through.
+Try to view your home through a buyer’s eyes.
 What stands out?
 Is there clutter on countertops or dishes in the sink?
 Would you want to imagine yourself living here?

 Sometimes the smallest tweaks — a freshly made bed, a styled coffee table, a cleared desk — can elevate the whole space.